Our goal is to share information and products that are truly helpful to renters.

 - Reduce stress.
 By spreading out the security deposit payment over a more extended period, renters don’t have to worry about putting a full deposit down when they haven’t yet received a refund from their prior landlord.

 - Minimal costs.
 Unlike security deposit alternative products (which typically require ongoing, non-refundable fees instead of a security deposit), the fee renters pay for installment plans is temporary and goes away as soon as they’ve fulfilled their security deposit requirement.

 Depending on what deposit automation provider you choose, the platform may offer additional renter benefits that can increase resident retention.
-Roost, for example, provides financial guidance, deposit advances, and credit building benefits.
+Roost, for example, provides financial guidance, interest rewards, and credit building benefits.

 Frequently asked questions for Washington’s renter payment plans

 1. Which costs can be included in Washington’s renter payment plans?

 Renters can pay their deposits, non-refundable fees, and last month’s rent in installments.

 2. How quickly can I get an installment plan in place?